cjustinas/BSW-Data-Course/chapter4.md

 xp: 100
 skills: 2
 ```
 Now comes the fun part!
-You need to initialize a Decision Tree model and pass the training data to it, so it can learn.
+You need to initialize a Decision Tree model and pass the training data to it, so it can learn the relavant features.

+Note taht you are also passing the dependiant variables labels with `y_train`.
+This means that you are solving a `supervised learning` problem.

 `@instructions`
 1) Use the `DecisionTreeClassifer` to initiate the model.
 Make sure to set `random_state` variable to `42` (so the results are always the same).
 This will be assigned to the variable `dt`